tessaSAC/lob-node/README.md

 This web app covers usage of several of Lob's APIs and features, including its `postcards`, `addresses`, and `templates` endpoints.

-Users can add and browse existing addresses in the Address Book tab and create postcards to send them in Postcard Desginer.
+Users can add and browse existing addresses in the [Address Book](https://postcard-designer.netlify.app/address-book) tab and create postcards to send them in [Postcard Designer](https://postcard-designer.netlify.app/postcard-designer).

+You can check out the deployed app [here](https://postcard-designer.netlify.app).

 ## Technologies used